How to Reach and Nurture Customers with Podcasts

 Another big change is the increase in the popularity of podcasts.
 If you're unsure what these are, essentially they are audio recordings you listen to at your convenience.
 Think of them as mini radio programmes that you can play whenever you like, rather than at the scheduled time the radio channel broadcasts them.

 If you're not a regular podcast listener, do a little experiment amongst people you know.
 Ask them what their recommendations are for podcasts.
 You'll be amazed at how many people are listening to them, and the broad range of subjects they cover.
 Recent research has found that regular listeners of podcasts are listening to just over five hours a week across five different podcasts.
-Not only is the time spent listening to podcasts increasing, but the numbers of people who listen to podcasts also increases each year, with over a quarter of those surveyed saying they've listened to one in the last month, according to research done by Edison.
+Not only is the time spent listening to podcasts increasing, but the numbers of people who listen to podcasts also increase each year, with over a quarter of those surveyed saying they've listened to one in the last month, according to research done by Edison.

 When you consider the way in which most people listen to podcasts, their popularity is not surprising.
 It's one of the most personal forms of broadcasting, with people often listening using headphones from their smartphone, whilst they are alone, for example, running or walking, or when they are with others, but don't wish to communicate, such as when they're commuting.
 The listener can choose when to start the podcast, such as when they start their train journey home or start their run.
 It's essentially "audio-on-demand", exactly like TV on demand.